plewis/plewis.github.io/phylogenetics/ssh.md

 ### Step 6

-Even though the config file entry saves a little bit of time, you still need to type your password.
+Even though the config file entry saves a little bit of time, you still need to type your password when logging in.
 If typing your password repeatedly annoys you, we can fix this with just a little more work.

 On your **local laptop** on which you just created a public/private key pair, type

     cat ~/.ssh/id_ed25519.pub

-This will spit out the contents of your public key to the screen.
+(be sure to use the file name that `ssh-keygen` generated; it may not be named _id_ed25519.pub_ on your system).
+Also be sure that the file you `cat` ends in _.pub_ (i.e. the _public_ key file).
+This will spit out the contents of your **public key** to the screen.
 Here is what mine looks like:

     ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIKh6TEdeul5a+Q239SNR1gSQVq/WjsxDARMmTQIUTOmf plewis@cormoran.local

-Be sure to put the `.pub` ending on the file name so that you spit out the _public_ key and not the _private_ key.

 Copy that text to your clipboard and log into the **remote cluster** using `ssh hpc`.

+If you are using a Mac, you should be able to select the text and press Cmd-C to copy it.
+If you are using Windows, you may need to select the text and choose _Edit > Copy_ from the menu.

 On the **remote cluster**, you will now create an _authorized_keys_ file in your `.ssh` directory.
-First, check to see if you have the directory `.ssh` in your home directory on the cluster:
+First, check to see if you have the directory `.ssh` in your home directory on the remote cluster:

     cd ~/.ssh

 If this gives you a `No such file or directory` error, then create the directory using `mkdir`.
-(If you are getting _deja vu_, it is probably because you just did this a few minutes ago on your local laptop.)

     mkdir ~/.ssh
     chmod 700 ~/.ssh